 Ease of Set-up

-Along with The North Face Assault 2, the Advance Pro is the easiest bivy-style tent to set up in our review.
+The Advance Pro is the easiest bivy-style tent to set up in our review.

-Unlike most 2-3 pole single wall tents, like the Firstlight, HiLight, or Eldorado, you don't have to crawl inside the tent to set it up and battle to try to find pieces of Velcro or plastic twist-ties as the tent blows around in your face.
+Unlike most 2-3 pole single wall tents, you don't have to crawl inside the tent to set it up.
+You won't find yourself battling to find pieces of Velcro or plastic twist-ties as the tent blows around in your face.

 Instead, simply unfold the poles that are pre-attached in the center, slide one half of each pole into pole sleeves and then clip three plastic tabs to hold the pole in place.
 Not only was this set-up quick-and-easy, but it was also bomber.